 - Doing it through work is not the only option.
 You can take matters into your own hands by signing up for online free courses, reading industry publications, attending events and conferences to build your network.
 A good place to start is Udemy, which has lots of courses that can inspire you.

-Our Rising Star awards open again in 2022 for 18-30 year olds working in print, paper, packaging, publishing and graphics.
-Sign up to our newsletter to receive information when the awards open.
+Our Rising Star Awards open again in a few weeks.
+18-30 year olds working in print, paper, packaging, publishing and graphics can apply for grants of up to £1500 for personal and career development to help grow in their careers.
+Sign up to our newsletter to hear more.